AmintaCXY/MusicGeneration/web/README.md

 You can view the [demo video](https://www.iqiyi.com/v_19rxoxegck.html#curid=16679132200_31e68db468b23d137405e651ce48e8cb) before using it.

-In the __web__ folder is the web source file for music generation interaction.
 You can download this folder and use __start.py__ to start the server locally.

 The default file placement path is `/Downloads/MusicGeneration-master`.